10 Strategies To Help You Cope Better When The Pressure Is OnWhen the pressure’s on it can be difficult to keep your head above water.

 Don’t OD on caffeine – caffeine is useful to a point.
 If you get too strung out however it will affect your sleeping– which will short-circuit your decision making and leave you feeling even more anxious.

-If you meditate – and if you don't you really should – now's the time when your practice can help you.
-Everything that you are now feeling worried about will pass – listening to your breathing rising and falling will remind you powerfully of this.
+If you meditate – and if you don’t you really should – now’s the time when your practice can help you.
+Everything that you are now feeling worried about will pass – if you listen to your breathing rise and fall you can experience each moment passing by.

 I use an app called 10% Happier to guide my meditation practice.